brigonzalez/redux-modular-fetch-middleware/README.md

 - `options` Fetch options with properties like `method`, `header`, and `body`

 If you're retrieving data, you can define what [response method](https://developer.mozilla.org/en-US/docs/Web/API/Body) will be used to retrieve that data.
-- `responseMethod` Response method used to retrieve data.
+- `responseMethod` The [response method](https://developer.mozilla.org/en-US/docs/Web/API/Body) used to retrieve data.
 By default `json` will be used as the response method if the header content-type is 'application/json'. **Warning:** If a `responseMethod` is provided and your fetch call returns a response that is not resolvable by the `responseMethod` provided, the Promise will be rejected.

 Being able to call fetch on a dispatch call without being provided hooks whenever that action fails or succeeds isn't very useful.
 Those options are provided through the properties shown below.
 - `onFailure` The function that will be called if the fetch request fails.
 Called with `dispatch`, `getState`, and `error`